How could a web framework without programming ability be called framework?

 This time we're not using Teo CLI because we want our custom code to be loaded and

 compiled.
-Now a barebone server is started with every routes lead to NotFound
+Now a barebone server is started with every routes lead to NotFound error

 with 404 code.